haptork/easyLambda/_docs/03-hello-world.md

 {% endhighlight %}

 Here, we take column three as key.
 By default all other cols are value cols.
-The function parameter are key cols, value cols, result cols.
+The function parameter are res cols, key cols, value cols.
 The returned rows are of type key cols, resulting cols.

-We can select value colums as well and the data-flow can be rephrased as follows.
+We can select value colums as well and the dataflow can be rephrased as follows.

 {% highlight ruby %}
   .reduce<key<3>, val<>>([](int res, int key) {